dotnet/AspNetCore.Docs/aspnetcore/mvc/views/razor.md

 Without the `@:` in the code, a Razor runtime error is generated.

-Warning: Extra `@` characters in a Razor file can cause compiler errors at statements later in the block.
+Extra `@` characters in a Razor file can cause compiler errors at statements later in the block.
 These compiler errors can be difficult to understand because the actual error occurs before the reported error.
 This error is common after combining multiple implicit/explicit expressions into a single code block.

 ## Control structures

 Control structures are an extension of code blocks.
 All aspects of code blocks (transitioning to markup, inline C#) also apply to the following structures:

-### Conditionals @if, else if, else, and @switch
+### Conditionals \@if, else if, else, and \@switch

 `@if` controls when code runs: